The Top News & Research in your InboxSUBSCRIBE

 Good Habits vs Bad Habits

-We all agree there are good habits and bad habits.
+We all agree there are goodevent planning habits and bad event planning habits.

 Good habits are those you should hold on to.
 If you run every morning, you should keep doing that.
 It's good for you.
 If you have the habit of sending a personal thank you note to your attendees, there is no reason to stop doing it.

-Bad habits on the other hand are those we should let go.
+Bad event planning habits, on the other hand, are those we should let go.
 They are no good for us.
 They have a strong ally in weak thinking and excuses, tons of excuses.

 Sometimes we don't even know why we have those habits.
 Maybe we've inherited from a colleague, a parent, a friend.
 Those little bastards play unconsciously with our ability to make smart decisions.

-Bad habits also mess with our perception of risk.
-We may keep doing something wrong just because we’ve been doing it forever.
+Bad event planning habits also mess with our perception of risk.
+We may keep doing something wrong just because we've been doing it forever.
 No need to change, right?

 When planning events, we take shortcuts.
 That is completely normal.
 Events are very complex projects made up of incredibly granular details.